 A couple of skillfully stirred Mojitos in the former oil-pressing room set us up nicely for a late dinner.
-You get olive oil and bread to start (they pick 2 types of their homemade oils each day).
+You get olive oil and bread to start (they pick 2 types of homemade oils each day).
 The menu changes frequently, and if you choose the degustacion menu, you'll be making a night of it.
 We did, and started with foie gras, liquorice bread, tuna vollatine, then spider crab ravioli, arugula and passion fruit.
 And that was just 2 of the 7 courses.
 Later, our sea bream with bouillabaisse mousse and spiced pigeon with orange sauce and Ceylon tea were near perfection.

 For breakfast a substantial buffet's laid out with fresh juices, muesli, yogurt, their own cherries, strawberries, melon, hams, cheeses and croissants; and they'll bring you cooked breakfast if you want it.
 Our large cafetiere of coffee was bang on.

 If you want to eat out, try Clivia on Avenida Pollença (good traditional Iberian fish and pork dishes, closed Mondays) or La Font del Gall (more contemporary French-style cuisine) and La Fonda (excellent value Mallorquin food in low vaulted rooms); all are a 5-minute drive away in Pollença Old Town.